-Since there were no assets in a trust as of the measurement date, there is no projection of cash flows for the plan and no long-term expected rate of return on plan assets.
+At June 30, 2019, the long-term expected rate of return, net of OPEB plan investment expense, including inflation was 4.50%.
+For fiscal year ended June 30, 2018, since there were no assets in a trust as of the measurement date, there was no projection of cash flows for the plan and no long-term expected rate of return on plan assets.

-SENSITIVITY OF NET OPEB LIABILITY TO CHANGES IN THE DISCOUNT RATE
+SENSITIVITY OF NET OPER LIABILITY TO CHANGES IN THE DISCOUNT RATE

-The table presented above shows the NOL of the University, calculated using the discount rate of 3.56%, as well as what the University's NOL would be if it were calculated using a discount rate that is 1-percentage-point lower (2.56%) or 1-percentage-point higher (4.56%) than the current rate:
+The following table above presents the University's proportionate share of the NOL for 2019 and 2018, calculated using the discount rate of 3.56% and 3.89%, respectively, as well as what the University's NOL would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate